Does your child tell on other kids for every little thing? Learn how to stop tattle telling in your child once and for all.

 They might even feel like they’re doing the right thing, especially when we make ourselves available to listen to any concerns they may have.

-Before we even address the downsides of tattling, we need to acknowledge what the tattler is feeling.
+Before we even address the downsides of tattle telling, we need to acknowledge what the tattler is feeling.

 You might say, “I can see you feel upset because you’re trying to do the right thing and your brother keeps jumping on the couch.”
 Often, kids tattle because it feels unjust to see others flaunt the rules while they follow them.

-Acknowledge her feelings about what her siblings have done, then explain why tattling isn’t always the best solution.
+Acknowledge her feelings about what her siblings have done, then explain why tattle telling isn’t always the best solution.

 First, ask her what she thinks her siblings feel when they hear her tattle.
 This encourages empathy on her part and allows her to imagine what the other side must be feeling.